RESIDENTS have told Wellington Town Council that they lay awake at night sometimes in fear that their homes will be flooded again.

 Cllr Mark Lithgow, who chaired the meeting, said: “It’s a very poorly written report and it’s very generic – basically saying it ‘rained and it flooded’.

-“It’s a very disappointing report – especially after waiting nearly 18 months to get it.
-I was disappointed to read in the report that they are ‘investigating further’ – surely that should have happened already?
+Deputy Mayor Cllr Catherine Govier-Wiggins, added: “It’s a very disappointing report – especially after waiting nearly 18 months to get it.
+I was disappointed to read in the report that they are ‘investigating further’.
+There are lots of pictures and maps in the report, but not a lot of detail.”

 The Section 19 report offers some recommendations that could be taken by agencies – including the town council - in the future.